ARTWORK TIPS: WHAT KIND OF ART DO YOU NEED TO PROVIDE?

 Example: “MyCustomLogo.eps” or “MyCustomLogo.ai"

-Changing the characters from “.png” or “.jpg” to one of the examples above will not change the file quality.
+Changing the characters in the filename from “.png”, “.jpg” or even ".cdr" to one of the examples above will not change the file quality.
 They must be properly exported from the original software/application that they were created in.

-Keep in mind that “.png” and “.jpg” files are the lowest resolution of bitmapped or raster art.
-They are very grainy around the edges, which looks sloppy and unprofessional.
+Keep in mind that “.png”, “.jpg” and ".gif" files are bitmap, or raster, graphics.
+They are a compliation of dots and usually are very grainy around the edges because they were created or saved at a very low resolution (less than 300 dots per inch).
+This will make your graphics look sloppy and unprofessional.
 Bitmapped files do not allow for easy editing, such as quick color changes or enlargement.
-Reducing their size may even give an undesirable quality.
+Increasing their dimensions often gives an undesirable quality.

-If you have a photo in your art, please ask us how to make sure the resolution is high enough for great printing results.
+Do you have a photo in your art?
+Please ask us how to make sure the resolution is high enough for great printing results.
 We have tricks of the trade.

 Note: Small and low resolution files can also have a negative effect on embroidery.